cucapra/caiman/docs/paper_tutorial.md

 value function alone is not aware of the distinction between a local and external function).

-Second, the external function `extern_vadd` is declared to live on the CPU, and has the same argument types as the equivalence class `vadd`, which it implements.
+Second, the external function `vadd_extern` is declared to live on the CPU, and has the same argument types as the equivalence class `vadd`, which it implements.
 Finally, the local value function `local_vadd` is also declared to be a member of that equivalence class.